Epic of Sundiata: Plot

-In Sunjata, Naré Maghann Konaté (also called Maghan Kon Fatta or Maghan the Handsome) was a Mandinka king who one day received a soothsaying hunter at his court.
+In Sundiata, Naré Maghann Konaté (also called Maghan Kon Fatta or Maghan the Handsome) was a Mandinka king who one day received a soothsaying hunter at his court.
 The hunter predicted that if Konaté married an ugly woman, she would give him a son who would one day be a mighty king.
 Naré Maghann Konaté was already married to Sassouma Bereté and had a son by her, Dankaran Toumani Keïta.
 However, when two Traoré hunters from the Dô kingdom presented him an ugly, hunchbacked woman named Sogolon, he remembered the prophecy and married her.
 She soon gave birth to a son, Sundiata Keita, who was unable to walk throughout his childhood.
 Sassouma was jealous of the child and mother and would make fun of Sundiata for his inability to walk and the ugliness he inherited from his mother.
 Despite his physical weakness, the king still granted Sundiata his own jeli at young age; this was in order to have them grow together and provide constant consultation as was the custom.

 With the death of Naré Maghann Konaté (c.
 1224), his first son, Dankaran Tuman, assumed the throne despite Konaté's wishes that the prophecy be respected.
 Sundiata and his mother, who now had given birth to two daughters and adopted a second son from Konaté's third wife Namandjé, suffered the scorn of the new king and his mother.
 After an insult against Sogolon, Sundiata requested an iron rod from the blacksmith Nounfari, which broke when he tried to use it in order to pull himself upright and walk.
-Only when he used a branch of S'ra (African baobab or Adansonian tree) was he able to walk.
+Only when he used a branch of S'ra (African baobab tree, Adansonian digitata) was he able to walk.
 In one version of the epic, Sundiata is able to walk after his father dies and his mother orders him to do so.
 He then becomes a great hunter.
 Nonetheless, the hatred of Sassouma Bereté and Dankaran Toumani Keita soon drove Sundiata, his mother, and his two sisters into exile in the Mema kingdom.
-In one version of the epic, Sundiata and his mother are not exiled.
+(In one version of the epic, Sundiata and his mother are not exiled.)
 Sogolon feels that she and her son are in danger because of Sassouma's jealousy and left to keep them safe.
 Neighboring kingdoms are unwilling to harbor Sundiata and Sogolon in fear of what Sassouma and her son would do, but the Mema people take them in.